-In addition to the protective laws described above, Nassau and Suffolk Counties have local Human Rights laws that address discrimination.
-Since a 2000 amendment, Nassau County includes prohibiting discrimination based on source of income (e.g. public assistance, Section 8, SSD, SSI, court ordered child support).
-As of January 21, 2015, Suffolk County's wide-sweeping amendments expand coverage to outlaw housing discrimination based on Source of Income, Victims of Domestic Violence, Military Status and Veteran Status.
+In addition to the protective laws described above, Suffolk County has a local Human Rights law that addresses discrimination which outlaws housing discrimination based on status as a Victim of Domestic Violence, Military Status and Veteran Status.
+Nassau County has the same protections covered under Federal and State laws, plus Veterans' status and Ethnicity.
 Contact Long Island Housing Services for information related to enhanced enforcement provisions of the Counties' local laws.
 Reporting these violations is urged!